jesieOldenburg/dpracing/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Send us a pull request with a description of your work.
-Bonus points for topic branches!
+* Submit a pull request with a description of the patch or feature.